codefresh-io/argo-hub/workflows/git-artifact/versions/0.0.1/docs/clone.md

 # clone

 ## Summary
-Clone a repository into a provided output artifact
+Clone a repository into a provided output artifact.
+For use when the repository would be modified and pushed in subsequent steps.
+Eequivalent to : git clone url (with token)
+Beware: The workflow leaves the remote origin url and token exposed in the repository.
 ## Inputs/Outputs

 ### Inputs